NOWA RUDA PROJECT

 The Polish Geological Report, prepared by Balamara on the basis of its own Preliminary Drill Campaign as well as purchased historical exploration data, was approved for both the WACŁAW and LECH Fields by the Ministry of Environment in December 2014.
 The evaluation decision of the Mineral Resources Committee (K.Z.K.) states that the balanced-class Resource is equal to 83.886 Mt for WACŁAW and 32.097 Mt for LECH (totalling 115.983 Mt) within Polish resource reporting standards.
 Cautious JORC-coherent estimation has also been applied, showing a total Resource of 86.4 Mt.
 This Resource Estimation was prepared using existing data from 11 historical drill holes and substantial associated data.
 Balamara is also successfully carrying out a drill campaign as a part of its exploration works.
 The total length of boreholes drilled by Balamara is over 7.5 kilometres.
 Every drill-hole has been made in compliance with all JORC standards, and obtaining 100% core yields.
 The full length of each borehole has been fully logged by the experienced geophysics company – “Geofizyka Kraków”.
 Hydrogeological works have also been applied, including pumping and studying all of the aquifers present within the overburden.
-Cores have been sampled and forwarded to certified laboratories within Poland to be tested accordingly to internationally recognized standards.
+Cores have been sampled and forwarded to certified laboratories within Poland to be tested according to internationally recognized standards.
 The scope of laboratory works included geotechnics, geomechanics, hydrogeology as well as coal quality testing.

 The experienced Mining consulting firm HDR were commissioned to perform an evaluation of the Nowa Ruda project using a combination of 11 historical drill holes, 7 new holes completed in 2015 and purchased historical data.
-The Pre-Feasibility Study has been completed subsequently in 2015, revealing the high quality and economic viability of the Nowa Ruda deposit.
+The Pre-Feasibility Study was subsequently completed during 2015, revealing the high quality and economic viability of the Nowa Ruda deposit.
 The coal quality data is shown in the Table below.